cornell-ece2300/ece2300-docs/docs/ece2300-lab4ab-proc.md

 instructions, but the dynamic instruction sequence only includes three instructions because the JAL instruction jumps over the instruction at address 0x008.
-Note that in the assembly format used for testing our processors, the literal in a JAL and BNE instruction is the _absolute_ address of the target not the actual immediate.
+Note that in the assembly format used for testing our processor, the literal in a JAL and BNE instruction is the _absolute_ address of the target not the actual immediate.
 The assembler will take care of creating the appropriate PC relative immediate.